ataylor89/rsa/README.md

 The RSA and the XOR algorithms, on the other hand, are very secure.

 The RSA and the XOR algorithms are very secure, provided that you take the appropriate precautions.

+## What is the RSA algorithm?

+The RSA algorithm is a form of asymmetric key cryptography.

+The RSA algorithm is also a form of public key cryptography.

+The RSA algorithm is based on a series of (n, e, d) tuples... so we can also call it the NED algorithm.

+n is the product of two prime numbers, preferrably, two very large prime numbers.

+e is the encryption exponent. d is the decryption exponent.

+The RSA algorithm consists of many parts.

+These parts are the following:

+1. An algorithm for generating a public key and a private key
+2. An algorithm for encrypting a message using the public key
+3. An algorithm for decrypting an encrypted message using the private key

+In the sections that follow, we will explain all three of these parts.